- Define family engagement

 You can also model inclusive, respectful language.
 You should:

 - Use language that shows respect for families.
+Ask family members what they want to be called, and ensure staff honor those requests.
 Avoid language that might stigmatize families.
 For example, avoid calling a biological parent the “real mom” or “real dad.”

 - Speak up if you hear disrespectful language or broad overgeneralizations about groups of people or families.
 Simply saying, “Why do you say that?” or “What makes you think that?” can open a conversation and build opportunities for reflection.